teru03/LessonScheduler/readme.txt

 5. A pages sample for mobile( ex.WPtouch ).

 == Changelog ==

+= 1.2.0
+Provide template file for customize.
+Provide function for customize.
+Correspond to https.

 = 1.1.16
 Increase lesson place and lesson time items.